CIVI-DT: News operation

-CIVI presently broadcasts 13 hours of locally produced newscasts each week (with 2 hours each weekday and a half-hour each on Saturdays and Sundays).
-The station does not air local news on the weekends; the station did not carry an 11:00 p.m. newscast on weekend evenings, and its weekend 6:00 p.m. newscasts were cancelled as of February 3, 2021 due to budget cuts made by Bell Media.
+CIVI presently broadcasts two hours and 30 minutes of original newscasts each week, consisting of a thirty-minute local newscast each weekday at 4:30 p.m., anchored remotely from the Vancouver studios of co-owned CIVT.
+This newscast is repeated, potentially with minor modifications, at 6:00 p.m. and 11:00 p.m. (the latter being a 35-minute timeslot).
+There are no longer any weekend newscasts.

-At launch, the station's newscast was dubbed VILand News (sister station CKVR had originally used a similar title, VRLand News, for their first few years as a NewNet station); the station's news anchors walked around the studio instead of sitting behind a desk, mimicking the format used at Toronto sister station CITY-TV and other NewNet outlets.
+At launch, the station's newscast was dubbed VILand News (sister station CKVR had originally used a similar title, VRLand News, for its first few years as a NewNet station); the station's news anchors walked around the studio instead of sitting behind a desk, mimicking the format used at Toronto sister station CITY-TV and other NewNet outlets.
 VILand News consisted of a 90-minute long evening newscast from 5:30 to 7:00 p.m. and a half-hour late newscast at 11:00 p.m., as well as the two-hour morning newscast New Day (initially broadcast from the station's Nanaimo facilities with Bruce Williams).
-Weatherman and local folk musician Tony Latimer delivered his forecasts from his own sailboat, the Forbes and Cameron, which was equipped with an omni-directional microwave transmitter so Tony could broadcast from Victoria's Inner Harbour or other offshore locations.
+Weatherman and local folk musician Tony Latimer delivered his forecasts from his own sailboat, the Forbes and Cameron, which was equipped with an omni-directional microwave transmitter so he could broadcast from Victoria's Inner Harbour or other offshore locations.